It’s time to get serious about improving your programming skills. Let’s do it!

 7. Work one-on-one with other developers any way you can

 It helps to listen to other people.
-That might mean pair programming, or going to a hackathon, or joining a programming user group (such as the Vermont Coders Connection).
+That might mean pair programming, or going to a hackathon, or joining a programming user group.
 When you contribute to an open source project, pay attention to the feedback you get from users and from other developers.
 What commonalities do you see in their criticism?

 You might be lucky enough to find a personal mentor whom you can trust to guide you in everything from coding techniques to career decisions.
 Don’t waste these opportunities.